 What complicates the situation even further is that these jineteros often aren’t transparent about their business and disguise their motives, instead showing interest in becoming your friend.
 As a “friend” they can make money from you by finding you accommodation or restaurants and secretly taking commissions.

-As an independent traveler in Cuba it is very common to meet a Cuban in the street and become friends with them, later to find out that all they are interested in is your money.
-This is one of the most common complaints that independent foreign travelers have about their time in Cuba.
+As an independent traveller in Cuba it is very common to meet a Cuban in the street and become friends with them, later to find out that all they are interested in is your money.
+This is one of the most common complaints that independent foreign travellers have about their time in Cuba.

 Refreshingly a majority of Cubans aren’t in this game and feel extremely ashamed about their fellow compatriots that are.
 Like people everywhere, they would feel very uncomfortable about asking for money from somebody they have just met.
 Most Cubans are very honest and generous people who are delighted to meet a foreigner with no interest in their money at all.